TANYASHARMA2226/DSA-Leetcode/README.md

 # DSA-Leetcode

-This repository is dedicated to solving topic-wise DSA questions from Leetcode.
+This repository is dedicated to solving string DSA questions from Leetcode.